lain-web2000/kaname-training-suite/README.md

 ***Original Everdrive N8 has graphical glitches on the status bar, this can be mitigated by enabling the input display.**

-If you are concerned regarding the compatibility of this practice ROM then please consider trying the "lite" versions of the Practice ROM:
+If you are concerned regarding the compatibility of this practice ROM then please consider trying the "lite" versions of the Practice ROM.
+These builds use more widely supported mappers and are supported on all flashcarts:
 - [Lite version for SMB1.](https://github.com/lain-web2000/pellsson-lite-smb1)
 - [Lite version for SMB:TLL.](https://github.com/lain-web2000/pellsson-lite-smb2j)